Using your Embroidery Machine to make Overlock Stitching

 The Story of a Stitch 150 Years in the Making

 Patches.
 Emblems.
 Crests.
 Originally, they were used in garment repair, then for the military, now everyone is crazy about the humble patch.
 It’s retro, yet modern.
-It is portable, desirable and appeals to our tribal nature.
-We go to an event, let’s get a patch.
-We love a team, visit a park, or take a ride, get a patch.
-Collect ‘em all!
+It’s portable, desirable,and appeals to our tribal nature.
+We go to an event, we get a patch.
+We love a team, visit a park, or take a ride, we get a patch.
+We want to collect ‘em all!

+Beyond collector appeal, the patch is crucial to uniforming.
 How do you take a stock work shirt and brand it to a specific company?
-Add a decoration with the image of that company’s mark upon it.
-How to further identify a specific worker?
-Add a decoration with the name.
-The emblem and patch have allowed the decoration industry to solve these issues, using affordable ready-to-wear items with added inexpensive emblems that could be sewn on either at the decorator’s shop or by the customer.
+We need a decoration with the company’s mark.
+Want to identify a specific worker?
+We need personalized decorations with names and division.
+The emblem and patch have allowed the decoration industry to solve these issues, using affordable ready-to-wear items with added inexpensive, durable emblems that can be sewn on either at the decorator’s shop or by the customer.